d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 Moreover, draws might be correlated in time.
 What if we are classifying the topics of Tweets.
-The news cycle would create temporal dependencies in the topics being discussed violating any assumptions of independence.
+The news cycle would create temporal dependencies in the topics being discussed, violating any assumptions of independence.

 Sometimes we can get away with minor violations of the i.i.d. assumption and our models will continue to work remarkably well.